Authandcapture

 Another example of authorize and capture in action that many people have experienced is checking into a hotel.
 Upon check-in, an authorization-only request is used to verify the customer’s credit card, and usually, the amount of the authorization is greater than the final total because it includes charges for incidentals or damages.
 That amount is held until checkout when the customer settles any charges—meaning that pre-auth and capture take place several days apart depending on the length of the stay.

-In any case of authorization and capture, it is important to make sure the customer is aware of the pending charge, whether for the full amount or in excess of the transaction amount as described in the hotel example.
+In any case of authorization and capture, it is crucial to clearly inform the customer when the authorization amount is greater than the final sale amount (e.g., holding $100 for incidentals).
+This transparency is vital to mitigate confusion and service issues.
+With authorization-only, it is important to make sure the customer is aware of the pending authorization hold and the expected date for the final capture/settlement to occur.
 Clearly communicating with your customers on what to expect will mitigate service issues and inquiries before they arise and is always a best practice.

-Accepting debit and credit card payments is just one of many ways Stax can support your business’ payment processing needs, which includes the ability to pre-authorize transactions.
+Accepting debit and credit card payments is just one of many ways Stax can support your business’s payment processing needs, which includes the ability to pre-authorize transactions.

 Q: What is the difference between authorization and capturing in payment processing?